mrjosh/mongodb-data-operator/README.md

 ### Prometheus Installation

-You may also need Prometheus installed on your cluster for monitoring simply use the below command for prometheus installation on your cluster
+You may also need Prometheus installed on your cluster for monitoring, simply use the below command for prometheus installation on your cluster
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/coreos/prometheus-operator/release-0.33/bundle.yaml